-This Lanai is large, and might be more aptly described as a studio.
-The space has been modified from the photo and now has a full size (double) bed.
+This lanai is large, and might be more aptly described as a studio.
 The lanai includes a table and chairs as well as a desk.
 Two sides of the room have sliding glass windows and vertical blinds.
 It is adjacent to the living room, separated by a sliding glass door and curtains.

-Lanai guests share a bathroom with three long-term tenants.
-Guests also have use of the fully-equipped kitchen.
+Lanai guests share a bathroom with two long-term tenants.
+Lanai guests also have use of the fully-equipped kitchen.

 The Wilhelmina Rise neighborhood is safe, quiet, on the bus line, walking distance to Kaimuki business district, which has a wide variety of restaurants and shops.
 It also has a unique film venue called The Movie Museum.
 Times Supermarket and Kahala Mall are nearby.
 Kahala Mall also has a movie complex.